Any seasoned cowboy knows a good boot needs a good fit. A poorly sized boot can cause misery, blisters and seriously mess up your line-dancing moves!

 #2) Size Those Toes:

-Once your feet are all good and measured, simply use these nifty Inch-to-Size charts to find your exact size.
+Once your feet are all good and measured, simply use some of the online nifty Inch-to-Size charts to find your exact size.
 Men’s, Women’s, and Children’s charts are quite different, so make sure you find the right info!

 *If you require a wide width and no wide width sizes are available, try ordering a ½ size larger in the regular width.
 Or give us a call and we can special order the width you need!